paulywill/devops_dashboard/README.md

 - \[ ]  [GCP](https://cloud.google.com)
 - \[ ]  [Azure](https://azure.microsoft.com)

+## Bonus:

+Could use and showcase multiple front-ends and different languages as well.
+Uncertain if it's even possible to glue these together or if there has to be a toggle switch.

 ### Frameworks and Languages
 - \[ ] [Ruby on Rails (v6+)](https://rubyonrails.org/)
 - \[ ] [ReactJS](https://reactjs.org/)